aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 # Distributed training using Kubeflow on Amazon EKS

-This is a tutorial on how to do [Kubeflow MPI Training](https://www.kubeflow.org/docs/components/training/mpi/) on [Amazon Elastic Kubernetes Service (EKS)](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html).
-From a conceptual standpoint, the solution described in this tutorial is broadly applicable to any type of deep learning distributed training, and follows following outline:

-1. Create required infrastructure using [Terraform](https://www.terraform.io/), with auto scaling via [Karpenter](https://karpenter.sh/), and [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html)
-2. Prepare and stage the training data on [Amazon S3](https://aws.amazon.com/s3/)
-3. Automatically serve Amazon S3 data using [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) file-system
-3. Launch training job using [Helm Charts](https://helm.sh/docs/topics/charts/)
-4. Test trained model using [Jupyter Lab](https://jupyter.org/) notebook deployed as a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/)

-To make the above conceptual outline concrete, we provide a [Step by step tutorial](#step-by-step-tutorial).
+This project defines a *prototypical* solution for  distributed training using [Kubeflow](https://www.kubeflow.org/docs/components/training/mpi/) on [Amazon Elastic Kubernetes Service (EKS)](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/amazon-elastic-kubernetes-service.html).
+The primary audience for this project is machine learning  researchers, developers, and engineers who need to pre-train or fine-tune large language models (LLMs) in the area of generative AI, or train deep neural networks (DNNs) in the area of computer vision.

+The solution offers a simple, uniform approach to distributed training in PyTorch and TensorFlow frameworks.
+It works with popular AI machine learning libraries, for example, [Hugging Face Accelerate](https://github.com/huggingface/accelerate), [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning), [DeepSpeed](https://github.com/microsoft/DeepSpeed]), [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed), [Ray Train](https://docs.ray.io/en/latest/train/train.html), among others.
+The solution works uniformly across various types of accelerators.

+This project started as a companion to the [Mask R-CNN distributed training blog](https://aws.amazon.com/blogs/opensource/distributed-tensorflow-training-using-kubeflow-on-amazon-eks/), and that part of the project is documented in [this README](./tutorials/maskrcnn-blog/README.md).

+## How does the solution work

+The solution uses [Terraform](https://www.terraform.io/) to deploy [Kubeflow](https://www.kubeflow.org/) machine learning platform on top of [Amazon EKS](https://aws.amazon.com/eks/).
+[Amazon EFS](https://aws.amazon.com/efs/) and [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) file-systems are used to store various machine learning artifacts.
+Typically, code, configuration files, and logging files are stored on the EFS file-system.
+Data and model checkpoints are stored on the FSx for Lustre file system, which is automatically backed up to the specified Amazon S3 bucket.

+The deployed Kubeflow platform version is 1.8.0, and includes [Kubeflow Notebooks](https://awslabs.github.io/kubeflow-manifests/main/docs/component-guides/notebooks/), [Kubeflow Tensorboard](https://awslabs.github.io/kubeflow-manifests/main/docs/component-guides/tensorboard/).
+[Kubeflow Pipelines](https://awslabs.github.io/kubeflow-manifests/main/docs/component-guides/pipelines/).
+[Kubeflow Katib](https://www.kubeflow.org/docs/components/katib/overview/), and [Kubeflow Central Dashboard](https://www.kubeflow.org/docs/components/central-dash/).

+The accelerator machines used for running the training jobs are automatically managed by [Karpenter](https://karpenter.sh/), which means, all machines used in data-preprocessing, and  training, are provisioned on-demand.

+To launch a data pre-processing or training job, all you need to do is install one of the pre-defined [machine-learning charts](./charts/machine-learning/) with a YAML file that defines inputs to the chart.
+Here is a [very quick example](./examples/accelerate/bert-glue-mrpc/README.md) that pre-trains Bert model pn Glue MRPC dataset using Hugging Face Accelerate.

+## What is in the YAML file

+The YAML file is a [Helm values](https://helm.sh/docs/chart_template_guide/values_files/) file that defines the runtime environment for a data pre-processing, or training job.
+The key fields in the Helm values file that are common to all charts are described below:

+* The `image` field specifies the required docker container image.
+* The `resources` field specifies the required infrastructure resources.
+* The `git` field describes the code repository we plan to use for running the job.
+The `git` repository is cloned into an implicitly defined location under `HOME` directory, and, the location is made available in the environment variable `GIT_CLONE_DIR`.
+* The `pre_script` field defines the shell script executed after cloning the `git` repository, but before launching the job.
+* There is an optional `post-script` section for executing post training script.
+* The training launch command and arguments are defined in the `train` field, and the data processing launch command and arguments are defined in the `process` field.
+* The `pvc` field specifies the persistent volumes and their mount paths.
+EFS and Fsx for Lustre persistent volumes are available by default at `/efs` and `/fsx` mount paths, respectively, but these mount paths can be changed.

 ## Prerequisites

 1. [Create and activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 2. Select your AWS Region.
 For the tutorial below, we assume the region to be ```us-west-2```
 3. [Manage your service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/) for required EC2 instances.
-Ensure your EC2 service limits in your selected AWS Region are set to at least 2 each for [p3.16xlarge, p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/), and 2 for [g5.xlarge](https://aws.amazon.com/ec2/instance-types/g5/).
-If you use other EC2 instance types, ensure your EC2 service limit accordingly.
+Ensure your EC2 service limits in your selected AWS Region are set to at least 2 each for [p3.16xlarge, p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/), [g5.12xlarge]([g5.xlarge](https://aws.amazon.com/ec2/instance-types/g5/)), and [g5.xlarge](https://aws.amazon.com/ec2/instance-types/g5/).
+If you use other EC2 instance types, ensure your EC2 service limits are set accordingly.

-## Step by step tutorial

-We make the tutorial concrete by focusing on distributed TensorFlow training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN), and [AWS Mask-RCNN](https://github.com/aws-samples/mask-rcnn-tensorflow) models.
-This tutorial has following steps:
+## Getting started

+To get started, we need to execute following steps:

   1. Setup the build machine
-  2. Upload [COCO 2017 training dataset](https://cocodataset.org/#download) to your [Amazon S3](https://aws.amazon.com/s3/) bucket
-  3. Use [Terraform](https://learn.hashicorp.com/terraform) to create the required infrastructure
+  2. Use [Terraform](https://learn.hashicorp.com/terraform) to create the required infrastructure
-  4. Build and Upload Docker Images to [Amazon EC2 Container Registry](https://aws.amazon.com/ecr/) (ECR)
+  3. Build and Upload Docker Images to [Amazon EC2 Container Registry](https://aws.amazon.com/ecr/) (ECR)
-  5. Use [Helm charts](https://helm.sh/docs/developing_charts/) to launch training jobs in the EKS cluster
-  6. Use [Jupyter](https://jupyter.org/) notebook to test the trained model
+  4. Create `home` folder on [Amazon EFS](https://aws.amazon.com/efs/) and [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) shared file-systems

 ### Setup the build machine

-For the *build machine*, we need [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [Docker](https://www.docker.com/) installed.
-The AWS CLI must be configured for [Adminstrator job function](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html).
-You may use your laptop for your build machine if it has AWS CLI and Docker installed, or you may launch an EC2 instance for your build machine, as described below.
+For the *build machine*, we need a machine capable of building Docker images for the `linux/amd64` operating system architecture.
+The build machine will minimally need [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [Docker](https://www.docker.com/) installed.
+The AWS CLI must be configured for [Administrator job function](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html).
+It is highly recommended that you  [launch an EC2 instance for the build machine](#optional-launch-ec2-instance-for-the-build-machine).

-#### (Optional) Launch EC2 instance for the build machine
-To launch an EC2 instance for the *build machine*, you will need [Adminstrator job function](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html) access to [AWS Management Console](https://aws.amazon.com/console/).
-In the console, execute following steps:

-1. Create an [Amazon EC2 key pair](https://docs.aws.amazon.com/en_pv/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in your selected AWS region, if you do not already have one
-2. Create an [AWS Service role for an EC2 instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role-ec2), and add [AWS managed policy for Administrator access](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_administratorhttps://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_administrator) to this IAM Role.
-3. [Launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) a [m5.xlarge](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html) instance from [Amazon Linux 2 AMI](https://aws.amazon.com/marketplace/pp/prodview-zc4x2k7vt6rpu) using  the IAM Role created in the previous step.
-Use 200 GB for ```Root``` volume size.
-4. After the instance state is ```Running```, [connect to your linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) as ```ec2-user```.
-On the linux instance, install the required software tools as described below:

-        sudo yum install -y docker git
-        sudo systemctl enable docker.service
-        sudo systemctl start docker.service
-        sudo usermod -aG docker ec2-user
-        exit

-Now, reconnect to your linux instance.

 #### Clone git repository